How to Provide Comments About the Quality of Service Delivered by the Charlottesville Police Department

 Members of the Department take a great deal of pride in being recognized for exceptional service by the citizens they serve.
 This kind of recognition provides a great deal of encouragement to them as they perform their difficult duties.
 Encouragement such as this improves officer morale and helps to challenge officers to go above and beyond in their public service.

 The Charlottesville Police Department recognizes employees for exemplary performance of their duties through the use of formal commendations.
 Citizens are encouraged to issue verbal or written praise to an employee for performance or specific acts of service considered worthy of recognition.
-If you would like to tell us about service that you received or witnessed that was worthy of recognition, you may write to the Chief of Police at the address below or respond electronically the Office of Professional Standards by clicking here.
+If you would like to tell us about service that you received or witnessed that was worthy of recognition, you may write to the Chief of Police at the address below or respond electronically the Office of Professional Standards at email@example.com.
 No matter which option you choose, please accept our thanks for taking the time to share your experience with us.

 Matters of Concern Regarding Service Delivery

 The integrity of the Charlottesville Police Department depends on the personal integrity and discipline of all employees, both individually and collectively.
 The public’s perception of the effectiveness of the Department is to some extent determined by the prompt and concerned response of the Department to allegations of misconduct or improper activity by its employees both on and off duty.
 The Department recognizes that part of the responsibility for ensuring that the Department maintains high standards of service to the community should be a systematic effort to identify and address potential problems with employee misconduct before a citizen feels compelled to complain.
 Providing a procedure to address employee conduct identified through internal processes will hopefully encourage professional conduct throughout the organization.
 Investigation of complaints against employees of the Department will be conducted with the strictest confidentiality, keeping in mind the rights, concerns, and privacy of all parties involved.